ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 are usually prevented by inclusion of a nonce in the request to the TPM for a quote.
 Each request from the Verifier includes a new random number (a nonce).
-The resulting quote signed by the TPM contains the same nonce, allowing the verifier to determine freshness, i.e., that the resulting quote was generated in response to the verifier's specific request.
+The resulting quote signed by the TPM contains the same nonce, allowing the verifier to determine freshness, (i.e., that the resulting quote was generated in response to the verifier's specific request).
 Time-Based Uni-directional Attestation {{I-D.birkholz-rats-tuda}} provides an alternate mechanism to verify freshness without requiring a request/response cycle.